 clienttokens are associated with one or more ACL policies which grant specific capabilities.

-Policies - Policies consist of a set of rules defining the capabilities or actions to be granted or whitelisted.
+Policies - Policies consist of a set of rules defining the capabilities or actions to be granted.
 For example, a "readonly" policy might only grant the ability to list and inspect running jobs, but not to submit new ones.
-No permissions are granted by default, making Nomad a default-deny or whitelist system.
+No permissions are granted by default, making Nomad a default-deny system.

 - Rules - Policies are comprised of one or more rules.
 The rules define the capabilities of a Nomad ACL token for accessing the objects in a Nomad cluster, objects like namespaces, node, agent, operator, quota, etc. The full set of rules are discussed in a later section.